v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 You need to validate the Windows Update settings for SEA-WS3.
 You have also been asked to ensure that the following Windows update settings are applied to the device:

 - Updates for other Microsoft products should be enabled.
-- A notification must be shown when the PC requires a restart to finish updating.
+- A notification must be shown when the device requires a restart to finish updating.
-- Delivery optimization must be configured to allow downloads from the local network and PCs from the Internet.
+- Delivery optimization must be configured to allow downloads from the internet and the local network.
-- Active hours should be changed to match the recommended daily activity notification.
+- Active hours should be configured to be 7:00 AM to 8:00 PM.
+- Updates should be paused for 2 weeks.

 ### Task 1: Configure Windows Update

-1. Sign in to **SEA-WS3** as **Admin** with the Password of **Pa55w.rd**
+1. Sign in to **SEA-WS3** as **.\Admin** with the Password of **Pa55w.rd**

-2. Right-click **Start**, and then select **Windows PowerShell (Admin)**.
-At the User Account Control dialog box, select **Yes**.
+2. Select **Start**, and then enter **PowerShell**.

+3. In the Search results, under Windows PowerShell, select **Run as administrator**.
+In the User Account Control dialog box, select **Yes**.

-3. In the Administrator: Windows PowerShell window, type the following command, and then press Enter:
+4. In the Administrator: Windows PowerShell window, type the following command, and then press Enter:

 ```
 Set-Service wuauserv -StartupType Manual